 We’ve officially hit the height of summer, otherwise known as peak ice cream consumption season.
 While ice cream usually falls into the category of unhealthy treats, it turns out there are a ton of ways to upgrade your scoop (and minimize that post-cone guilt).
 “I’ve found that a lot of the ‘healthier’ desserts out there tend to lack flavor, which in turn doesn't end up satisfying my sweet tooth,” admits Teighan Gerard of Half Baked Harvest.

-That's why Gerard and a host of other foodies have tried their hand at creating what she calls "nice-cream," recipes that look and taste like ice cream, without the added sugar and excessive dairy.
-"Honestly, [it's] packed full of so many healthy ingredients that you could totally get away with eating it for breakfast," she says.
-Yes, it's as easy as substituting a few innovative ingredients for traditional ones.
+That’s why Gerard and a host of other foodies have tried their hand at creating what she calls “nice-cream,” recipes that look and taste like ice cream without the added sugar and excessive dairy.
+“Honestly, [it’s] packed full of so many healthy ingredients that you could totally get away with eating it for breakfast,” she says.
+Yes, it’s as easy as substituting a few innovative ingredients for traditional ones.
 Look no further—these are the key ingredient swaps for healthy ice cream recipes that warrant a second scoop.